back

 Great diving beetle, female

 The picture on the right shows a female specimen.
-The grooves in the elytra are clearly visible. the grooves end at a distance before the apex, so the end part is not grooved but flat.
+The grooves in the elytra are clearly visible.
+The grooves end at a distance before the apex, so the end part is not grooved but flat.
 The reason why the females have these grooves is not known.
-The females of the Lesser diving beetle, Acilius sulcatus, also have corrugated wings.
-One suggested explanation is the male could have more grip on the ribbed surface, but in reality the sucker discs of the male provide the necessary hold, furthermore they attach to the neck shield, never to the wings.
+The females of the Lesser diving beetle, Acilius sulcatus, also have a corrugated wing case.
+One suggested explanation is the male could have more grip on the ribbed surface, but in reality the sucker discs of the male provide the necessary hold, furthermore they attach to the pronotum, never to the elytra.
 The beetles are able to fly well: on evenings with little wind they climb out of the water and sit in a rather upright position on their legs.
 Then a strange high pitched humming is produced: possibly the pumping of air in the hollow veins of the second pair of wings (with which they fly), and in the body.
 Suddenly they take off, buzzing like a giant lady beetle.
-After a while flying they dive down when they spot a shining surface which may be a pond, but also swimming pools, the glass of breeding houses, shining cars or newly tarred roofs They are also attracted at night by light sources as street lamps or door lights of houses.
-So it is a dangerous flight nowadays, with all these confusing unnatural traps.
-If the ditch or pond has enough water plants and food supply, the female beetle cuts holes in the stems of some species of water plants with her ovipositor, a sort of injection needle for eggs at the tip of her abdomen, and lays an egg in every hole.
-In that way the long cylindrical eggs are stowed out of sight.
-After a few days there suddenly is a swarm of tiny, transparent larva in the water.
+After a while flying they dive down when they spot a shining surface which may be a pond, but also swimming pools, the glass of breeding houses, shining cars or newly tarred roofs.
+They are also attracted at night by light sources, for example street lamps or doorlights of houses.
+And thus, it has become more and more a dangerous flight for the beetle in the last decades, with all these confusing unnatural traps.
+In spring, if the female beetle has found a ditch or pond that has enough water plants and food supply, she cuts holes in the stems of some species of water plants with her ovipositor, a sort of injection needle for eggs at the tip of her abdomen, and lays an egg in every hole.
+In that way the elongated, cylindrical eggs are stowed out of sight.
+Then after a few days, small translucent larvae suddenly appear everywhere in the water.

 the Larva